mimuw-jnp2-rust/project-sokoban-impostor/README.md

-# Frobnicator (this is a template)
+# Sokoban Impostor

 ## Authors
-- Andrzej Głuszak (@agluszak on GitHub)
+- Jacek Kurys (@jkurys on GitHub)
 - Linus Torvalds (@torvalds on GitHub)

 ## Description
-Frobnicator is going to be a platformer game similar to Super Mario Bros made using Bevy game engine.
+Sokoban Impostor is going to be a puzzle game similar to Sokoban with a twist of recursive boxes made using Bevy game engine.

 ## Features
-- map generator
-- shooting
-- enemy AI
+- level selection
-- game state saving and loading
+- some boxes contain sublevels inside them
-- scores
+- basic settings menu

 ## Plan
-In the first part we're going to implement the basics: movement, physics and shooting.
-The enemies will simply bounce from one edge of the platform to the other.
-There will be only a single map.
+In the first part we're going to implement basic Sokoban with boxes, ending tiles and a basic menu.

-In the second part we're going to add random map generator, saving/loading, scores and a more sophisticated AI.
+In the second part we're going to add recursive boxes.

 ## Libraries
 - Bevy
-- Serde (for serialization)